How to Handle the Emotional Rollercoaster of Coronavirus Stress

 Changes to routines, whether it’s a new work or childcare situation, only compounds the stress.
 “We’re creatures of habit and routine,” Dr. Albers points out.
 “When something throws us a curveball, many of us feel like that’s an added piece of stress because we resist change.”

 She continues, “This pandemic has been all about change: change in your work environment, change of wearing masks and change of who you hang out with.
-That natural resistance to change is just another layer to all of this stress.”
+That natural resistance to change is just another layer to all of this coronavirus stress.”

 But it’s possible to try to level that roller coaster so the dips aren’t quite as sharp, helping you maneuver all the challenges that arise with a bit more agility.
+And that’s especially important heading into winter and a drastically altered holiday season.

 Mindfulness has been a popular topic when it comes to self-care during the pandemic and with good reason: it can help you stay focused, calm and in the moment.
 Dr. Albers agrees, stressing the need to stay rooted in the present.